 But Bleier did play again, returning to the Steelers in 1971 as Franco Harris' blocking fullback and playing on four Super Bowl-winning teams in 10 more NFL seasons.

 "For me, to have someone yell at you was second nature," Bleier once said.
 "In combat, as we have come to learn, when you're put in harm's way, there is a chance of permanent injury.
 There might not be a tomorrow, and that is always the question that lingers in one's mind.
 Will I get back safely?
 Will I be able to survive this combat?
 In football, there will always be next week."

 Pro Football Hall of Fame

-"Concrete Charlie" is now in his late 80s and a member of the Pro Football Hall of Fame after an illustrious career as a two-way player for the Philadelphia Eagles from 1949 to 1962.
+"Concrete Charlie" a member of the Pro Football Hall of Fame had an illustrious career as a two-way player for the Philadelphia Eagles from 1949 to 1962.

 "I'm proud to be an American, home of the free," says Bednarik, who had a long and decorated career in the Army.
 "This is the greatest place on Earth."

 The Bethlehem, Pa., native was drafted into the Army at 18, and then sent to gunnery school in the midst of World War II.
 Bednarik served with the 467th Bomb Group in the Eighth Air Force, flying 30 missions over Germany in a B-24 Liberation Bomber and was decorated with the Air Medal, four Oak Leaf Clusters and the European-African-Middle Eastern Campaign Ribbon, with five Battle Stars.

 "Well, you learn a lot when you are in that situation.
 You're being shot at.
 I was just a kid.
 I had to learn how to survive and to work with my team," he said.
 "We did that.
 We survived.
 It was brutal.
 I'm thankful to be here to enjoy my life."